-Biden supports corporations that condemn Georgia voting law, but says leaving state may hurt hourly workers
+Biden supports corporations that condemn Georgia voting law but says leaving state may hurt hourly workers

 “Corporations will invite serious consequences if they become a vehicle for far-left mobs to hijack our country from outside the constitutional order," McConnell said in a Monday statement.

-It’s unclear, however, what those consequences will be as Republicans largely support tax and regulation policies favored in the private sector.
+It’s unclear, however, what those consequences will be, as Republicans largely support tax and regulation policies favored in the private sector.
 Texas Gov. Greg Abbott (R), for one, decided to snub the MLB on Monday by announcing he would no longer throw out the ceremonial first pitch at a Texas Rangers game.
 In a letter to the team, he said it was “shameful” that baseball was “being influenced by partisan political politics.”

 But on Tuesday, Biden said that Georgia, and any other state that seeks to make voting more difficult, is to blame, not companies or leagues.